 Organizing can be a big task.
 Often, we stay unorganized because the thought of doing it is so over-whelming and we simply don’t know where to begin.
-Getting and staying organized require a little effort, but if you are able to, it will make your home and life flow so much easier.
+Getting and staying organized requires a little effort, but if you are able to, it will make your home and life flow so much easier.
 To get you started, here are some organizing principles everyone needs to know.

 Organizing Principles Everyone Needs to Know